Phosphor-Bai/IROTE/README.md

 Please make the following responses strictly align with these insights.
 ```

 We can't provide code for baselines due to copyright restrictions.
-Code for evaluation will be added soon
+Code for evaluation will be added soon.

 See `README.md` in the `codes` folder for detailed instructions.